API & data tools

 Should production systems mint UUIDs only in the browser?

 Browser generation is ideal for prototypes and offline fixtures.
-Many production stacks still issue UUIDs on the server—or via managed ID services—so issuance is auditable and consistent across services and regions.
+Production stacks often issue UUIDs on the server for auditing and consistency.